 To its credit, it can lift and transport 13-tonne (29,000 lb) military equipment, though.

-How Much Does It Cost to Fuel a Helicopter?
+How It Costs to Fuel a Helicopter

 The amount it costs to fuel a helicopter is dependent on three things: the size of the helicopter’s gas tank, the type of gas the helicopter uses, and the price of the fuel.